 When I resist the urge to pull out my cell phone, these small moments of quiet become idea hotbeds.
 When I don’t fill my brain with distraction, my brain gets creative.

 I have learned to plant seeds related to upcoming or current work.
 I will re-read a session, skim content, or look over a future lesson just to get ideas into my brain.
 Then, when I’m not consciously thinking about them, the ideas germinate.
 Giving my brain space allows these ideas to grow.

 So, turn off those cell phones.
 See what happens during random moments of stillness scattered throughout each day.
 You will be surprised how quickly you can get unStuck.

 Inspiration is 10 percent lightning bolts to the brain and 90 percent hard work.
 Sometimes, you just have to grind your way through Stuck.
 Sometimes you have to write and rewrite and rewrite and rewrite your sentences until they work.
 It is not fun.
 There is no glory in this part of the process.

 You will know you need to keep grinding when the ideas are still leaking one drop at a time.
 You will know when it’s time to step away when the ideas completely stop.
 Learn the difference.
 If you step away when it’s time to grind it out, you are procrastinating.

 This is the hardest part of getting unStuck: the sheer mind-bending willpower it takes to keep working until something budges and ideas flow again.
 Resist the urge to throw your work in the trash and start again – there was inspiration there when you started, and inspiration will come again.

 Stuck means you are on the verge of a breakthrough.

-Joanna Ho Bradshaw is the Lead PD Designer for Ready to Run PD at Nearpod.
-If you would like a tour of the Ready to Run PD collection please visit us here.
+Joanna Ho Bradshaw is the Lead PD Designer for Learning Labs at Nearpod.
+If you would like a tour of the Learning Labs collection please visit us here.